Basler Cup

-Basler Cup ("Coupe de Bale") was an international ice hockey tournament for professional men's teams, which was played in Basel, Switzerland between 1950-1965.
-Originally played in November.
+Basler Cup ("Coupe de Bale") was an international ice hockey tournament for professional men's teams, which was played in Basel, Switzerland between 1950 and 1965.
+It was originally played in November.
 The tournament was traditionally attended by the local team EHC Basel.
 The rest of the clubs were invited by the organizers.

 History

-The history of Basler Cup dates back to the 30s of the 20th century.
+The history of Basler Cup dates back to the 1930s.
 The best teams from the highest division of the Swiss ice hockey championship took part in the cup only.
 In 1950, the tournament became international.
 First international Basler Cup took place on 17–20 November 1950 year.
 The first winner of international trophy was the Diavoli Rossoneri Milano (Italy), who won the Lausanne HC (Switzerland) final.
 Interestingly, just a month later, first International Basler Cup winner Diavoli Rossoneri Milano won their third Spengler Cup.